 Meet, Maya

+Mother.
 Therapist.
 Creative.
-Human.
+Human

-Maya Kruger, MA, LCAT, RDT, PMH-C, CTT3, founded Overture Therapy to be a space where people feel seen, held, and empowered to explore the deeper layers of their story.
-With roots in drama therapy and a background in the arts, she brings creativity and cultural fluency into every session — blending evidence-based care with the freedom to feel, imagine, and heal.
-Maya specializes in trauma-informed therapy for adolescents and adults navigating complex emotions, identity shifts, and recovery.
-Whether you're processing pain or reconnecting with your sense of self, Maya shows up as a real person first — not just a professional.
+Maya Kruger, MA, LCAT, RDT, PMH-C, CTT3, founded Overture Therapy to be a space where mothers and parents feel seen, held, and empowered to explore the deeper layers of their story—especially those entangled with the profound identity shift of parenthood.
+With roots in drama therapy and a background in the arts, she brings creativity and cultural fluency into every session—blending evidence-based care with the freedom to feel, imagine, and heal outside the constraints of perfectionistic motherhood ideals.

 Professional Background & Philosophy